Brian-Bowyer/COD-dice-roller/README.md

-# COD-dice-roller
+# COD Dice Roller
-A web dice roller for Chronicles of Darkness, written in Flask
+A web dice roller for Chronicles of Darkness, written using Flask